 Frequently Asked Questions

-Uganda Standards are developed are developed through 9 Committees of volunteer experts representing the various segments of society including users, manufacturers, consultants, consumer bodies, universities, testing laboratories, and government regulatory agencies.
+Uganda Standards are developed through 9 Committees of volunteer experts representing the various segments of society including users, manufacturers, consultants, consumer bodies, universities, testing laboratories, and government regulatory agencies.
 The Committees include:

 - Basic and General Standards

 - Chemicals and environment